Misunderstanding: Joomla is unsafe

 The Vulnerable Extensions List.

-Does this mean there are never any poorly implemented extensions or templates?
+Does this mean that there are never any poorly implemented extensions or templates?
 No it doesn't.
-On the Vulnerable Extensions List website(https://vel.joomla.org/live-vel) you can see a list of extensions where security problems have been found.
+On the Vulnerable Extensions List website(https://vel.joomla.org/live-vel), you can see a list of extensions where security problems have been found.
 It is wise to regularly check for extensions that you happen to use.
-Pay attention to the version number of the extension because in many cases there is already an update released that fixed this problem.
+Do pay attention to the version number of the extension because in many cases an update has already been released that solves this problem.

-Joomla itself has had a number of security issues in the past, but the community is getting better and better at website security and faster at fixing problems in this area.
-This is in addition to the fact that the basic structure is already security conscious.
+Joomla itself has had some security issues in the past, but the community is getting better and better at website security and faster at fixing problems in this area.
+This is on top of the fact that the basic structure is already security-conscious.

 Joomla is not standing still.